 EuroFM is the European FM platform organization that brings educators, researchers and practitioners in the field of Facility Management together.
-EuroFM as the FM network association has its members situated in 23 different countries in Europe from research institutes to universities, service providers and national FM related associations.
+EuroFM as the FM network association has its members now situated in more then 30 different countries from research institutes to universities, service providers and national FM related associations.
 The aim is to bring forward the FM profession and to come to a better mutual understanding by learning and sharing FM knowledge.

 EuroFM is a member association.
 As an organization, EuroFM harbours different types of membership.
 These varies within the three pillars of EuroFM, namely: Research, Education, Practice and Corporates.
 The General Members Meeting (GMM) represents the highest body in the organization.
 The GMM appoints the board by periodical elections.
 Please read more in the EuroFM constitution.